ansys/scade-design-rules/doc/source/rules/modelling/no_bool_comparison.rst

 .. start_description

-Boolean values should not be compared to the constants TRUE or FALSE
+Boolean values should not be compared to the constants TRUE or FALSE.

 .. end_description